441950-1 SR 31 at CR 74 (Bermont Road) Intersection Improvement Project

 -

-Motorists should expect to see crews performing work during the daytime hours, beginning Monday, March 10, through Thursday, March 13, between the hours of 7 a.m. and 5 p.m.
-Crews will be placing permanent drainage and performing general earthwork.
+- Motorists should expect to see crews performing work during the daytime hours, beginning Monday, February 9, through Friday, February 13, between the hours of 7 a.m. and 5 p.m.